kaito1410/SnakeGame/README.txt

-Snake Game A1
+Snake Game
 By: Steven Zhu
-Class: CS349

-To run game:
-make, then
-make run
+To run game, download source code and type in terminal: make run

 Game Description: